-In readiness for this, the Government of South Georgia & the South Sandwich Islands (GSGSSI) has updated its guidance on HPAI risk and response in the Territory.
-This guidance describes the tiered response in relation to risk and presence of HPAI, enhanced biosecurity procedures, signs to be vigilant for and the steps that will be put in place for different groups / activities depending on the response level.
+In readiness for this, the Government of South Georgia & the South Sandwich Islands (GSGSSI) has developed the following guidance on HPAI risk and response in the territory.
+The guidance describes what enhanced biosecurity procedures, signs to be vigilant for, how to report these to the GSGSSI and what action we will take on receiving that report.